canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     are ``mbr`` and ``gpt``.
 If not specified, the default is ``gpt``.

 id
-    (*required*) Defines the disk ID which can be either a 2-digit hex code representing an MBR disk ID, or a GUID representing a GPT disk id.
+    (*optional*) Defines the disk ID which can be either a 2-digit hex code representing an MBR disk ID, or a GUID representing a GPT disk id.

 structure